luckylwk/luckylwk.github.io/_posts/2015-09-06-visualising-mnist-pca-tsne.markdown

 I am not going to get into the actual derivation and calculation of the principal components - if you want to get into the mathematics see [this](https://www.math.hmc.edu/calculus/tutorials/eigenstuff/) great page - instead we'll use the [Scikit-Learn implementation of PCA](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).

-Since we as humans like our two-dimensional plots lets start with that and generate, from the original 784 dimensions, the first two principal components.
+Since we as humans like our two- and three-dimensional plots lets start with that and generate, from the original 784 dimensions, the first three principal components.
 And we'll also see how much of the variation in the total dataset they actually account for.

 ~~~python
 from sklearn.decomposition import PCA